Grand Lodge of Maine Home

 Notes to above:

-#2.
-Note to Instructor: Pages I 7-19 of the Pollard Booklet, Number Four, provides an excellent source on the additional degrees, should the new master mason have particular questions.
-The chart "The Steps of Freemasonry" available through the Macoy Publishing and Masonic Supply Company may also be useful as a visual display.
+2. Note to Instructor: Page 1 of the Pollard Booklet, Number Four, provides an excellent source on the additional degrees, should the new Master Mason have particular questions.
+The chart “The Steps of Freemasonry” available through the Macoy Publishing and Masonic Supply Company may also be useful as a visual display.

 4. Reference for Instructor: Jones, Freemasons' Guide and Compendium, Chapter Seven; Newton, The Builders, pp. 143-184.